Buddy Holly and band. (John Rodgers/Redferns/Getty Images)

 The transition was steady and seamless.
 Big Band dance music and Western Swing had long since absorbed the 1/5/7 blues progression from Jazz players.
 The flatted 7th chords in major or minor keys had become an integral part of the tension and suspension of progressions in American music.
-The 2 to 4 minute song (or instrumental) had been refined for the prevailing recorded music format of the day: records.
+The two-to-four-minute song (or instrumental) had been refined for the prevailing recorded music format of the day: records.
 Radios from coast to coast had already settled on music program delivery formats for popular music.
 By the start of World War II, all the pieces were in place.

 The recording ban, starting in 1942 and finally ending in 1945, turned out to be the death knell for Big Bands.
 They never fully recovered.
 This coupled with the wartime 20% live entertainment tax (“Cabaret Tax”) had a profound impact on live music: closing nightclubs and dance halls across the country.
 Records became more important to a music-loving public than ever.